gocept/gocept.zcapatch/README.txt

     (Since handlers are set-valued, you cannot delete one without explicitly specifying which one you mean.)

+    If no ``required`` interfaces are given, they are read from the object's ``zope.component.adapts`` declaration.

 :reset:
     Undo all changes made via this ``Patches`` instance:
-    Unregister all utilities, adapters and handlers added, and restore any previously present registrations that were replaced by them.
+    Unregister all utilities, adapters and handlers added, and restore any previously present registrations that were replaced or removed.

 Here's a typical usage example::